Zono-Conformal Prediction: Zonotope-Based Uncertainty Quantification for Regression and Classification Tasks: Preliminaries

+where $\mu$ is a positive weight.
+Coverage guarantees for IPMs can be derived via scenario theory (see \cref{subsec:scenario}).

-\paragraph{Conformal Predictors.}
+\subsubsection{Conformal Predictors.}

-In this work, we focus on split conformal prediction, which is the most widely used version of conformal prediction~\citep{angelopoulos2023CPgentleintroduction}.
-First, we define a score function $s(x,y)$, which quantifies how unconformal a data point $(x,y)$ is.
-After having computed the scores for each data point, we can construct the prediction sets for some input $x$ as
+In this work, we focus on split conformal prediction, the most widely used variant of conformal prediction~\citep{angelopoulos2023CPgentleintroduction}.
+Conformal prediction provides a framework for constructing prediction sets that achieve the marginal coverage